unChaz/sci-fi-5e/srd/classes/soldier.md

 ####  Survivor

 At 18th level, you attain the pinnacle of resilience in battle.
 At the start of each of your turns, you regain hit points equal to 5 + your Constitution Modifier + Will modifier if you have no more than half of your hit points left.
-You don’t gain this benefit if you have 0 hit points.
+You don't gain this benefit if you have 0 hit points.

 ###  Assault Specialist